camunda-consulting/camunda-7-code-examples/snippets/composed-identity-provider/README.md

 ### Session Factory

-The session factory that provides the composed identity provider itself.
-It holds a list of session factories that are then filtered and the opened sessions are injected to the session.
+The session factory that provides the identity provider itself.
+It extends the LDAP identity provider session factory.

 ### Identity Provider

 The session for one request.
-It can handle any amount of `ReadOnlyIdentityProvider` sessions and one session of `WritableIdentityProvider`.

-This makes sure that no more than one writable resource is written to at the same time.
+It overrides the query methods to execute the LDAP query first and the in-memory query afterwards.